agherard/oracle-hospitality-rna-bootcamp/create-bip-report-from-subject-area.md

 ## 1. Accessing Reports

 1. Access the R&A Portal application from your instance or the provided instance.
-2. b.
-From the Portal home page, select on the Reports and Dashboards Tile, alternatively from the drop down menu you can select Reports and Dashboards.
+2. From the Portal home page, select on the Reports and Dashboards Tile, alternatively from the drop down menu you can select Reports and Dashboards.

 ![alt text](images/rna-portal.png "R&A Portal Landing Page")